Skip to content

 [summary]: #summary

-Let's make it more elegant to conditionally compile tuple type declarations by allowing cfg-attributes directly on their element types.
+Let's make it more elegant to conditionally compile tuple type declarations and pattern matches by allowing cfg-attributes directly on their elements.

 # Motivation